StarRocks/starrocks/docs/ecosystem_release/starrocks-kubernetes-operator.md

 **Upgrade notes**

 - **[Helm Chart]** When the value specified in `starrocks.starrocksCluster.name` is different from the value of `starrocks.nameOverride`, the old configmaps for FE, BE, and CN will be deleted.
-New configmaps with the new name for FE, BE, and CN will be created. **This may result in the restart of FE/BE/CN pods.**
+New configmaps with new names for the FE, BE, and CN will be created. **This may result in the restart of the FE, BE, and CN pods.**

 **1.8.4**